Vallimalai Jain caves: History

 Vallimalai Jain caves contains natural caverns that were inhabited by Digambar monks in early historic period.
 The monks from Bihar used to come here during the late-maurya period.
 The smooth and polished beds were carved during the rule of Satavahana dynasty.
 A total of five inscription are found with one of the inscriptions dating back to 8th century.
 The Jain carvings were created during the reign of Ganga King Rachamalla II in c.
 870 CE after conquest of this region from Chola kings.

+The inscriptions associated with the sculptures were published by epigraphist E. Hultzsch in Epigraphia Indica.
+Hultzsch recorded two groups of Jain sculptures in a natural cave on the eastern slope of Vallimalai and documented inscriptions engraved beneath them.
+One of the inscriptions records that the Western Ganga king Rajamalla founded a Jain vasati at Vallimalai.
+The inscription gives his genealogy, describing him as the son of Ranavikrama, grandson of Sripurusha and great-grandson of Sivamara.
+Hultzsch identified the ruler as a member of the Western Ganga dynasty.
 An inscription, below the sculptures, states the name of Devasena of Bana kingdom along with his Jain monks Bhavanandin and Aryanandin.
+More specifically, one of the inscriptions records that an image of Devasena, a disciple of Bhavanandin and the spiritual teacher of the Bana ruler Banaraya, was caused to be made.
+Another inscription identifies an image of the Jain teacher Govardhana and records that it was established by Aryanandin, a disciple of Balachandrabhatara.

 Vallaimalai was an important Jain center during 8th-9th century.
+The inscriptions thus provide evidence for both royal patronage and the presence of Jain monastic teachers at Vallimalai.